Office of Polar Programs

 |Simon Stephensonfirstname.lastname@example.org||(703) 292-7435||W7164|

 For inquiries related to Polar Cyberinfrastructure, please email PolarCyber@nsf.gov.

 A revised version of the NSF Proposal & Award Policies & Procedures Guide (PAPPG) (NSF 20-1), is effective for proposals submitted, or due, on or after June 1, 2020.
 Please be advised that, depending on the specified due date, the guidelines contained in NSF 20-1 may apply to proposals submitted in response to this funding opportunity.

 Full Proposal Accepted Anytime

 Arctic Natural Sciences; Arctic Social Sciences; Arctic System Science; Arctic Observing Network; Arctic Cyberinfrastructure; Arctic Research and Policy Support.

-The goal of this solicitation is to attract research proposals that advance a fundamental, process, and systems-level understanding of the Arctic's rapidly changing natural environment and social and cultural systems, and, where appropriate, to improve our capacity to project future change.
+The goal of this solicitation is to attract research proposals that advance a fundamental, process, and/or systems-level understanding of the Arctic's rapidly changing natural environment, social and cultural systems, and, where appropriate, to improve our capacity to project future change.
 The Arctic Sciences Section supports research focused on the Arctic region and its connectivity with lower latitudes.
-The scientific scope is aligned with, but not limited to, research challenges outlined in the Interagency Arctic Research Policy Committee (https://www.nsf.gov/geo/opp/arctic/iarpc/start.jsp) five-year plans.
+The scientific scope is aligned with, but not limited to, research priorities outlined in the Interagency Arctic Research Policy Committee (IARPC) five-year plan.